SomitaChaudhari/InventraHealth/Hospital_Supply_Chain_Bot/docs/README.md

 Without this document, the LLM only has the data values it sees in the SQL context.
-With it, the LLM understands *why* those values matter — that a `Days_Until_Stockout` of 0.2 is catastrophic because the lead time is 14 days, that `Flag_HoursExceedShift` indicates genuine overwork rather than a data error, and that `Staff_ID` and `Patient_ID` are
+With it, the LLM understands *why* those values matter, that a `Days_Until_Stockout` of 0.2 is catastrophic because the lead time is 14 days, that `Flag_HoursExceedShift` indicates genuine overwork rather than a data error, and that `Staff_ID` and `Patient_ID` are